Making changes to a website is a challenge. Web design has evolved and has become much more interactive and complicated.

 The company behind it offers recruitment services to fine-tune the target feedback audience.
 Criteria include hobby, car brand, job title, income, and holiday preferences.

-A common way that people give practical feedback is through the use of sticky notes.
+A common way that people give practical feedback is through the use of online sticky notes.

 That is what PageProofer does in a virtual way.
 It does not use browser extensions but embeds code snippets into design projects.